WiSe 25/26

 Quantum Error Correction (Philippe Faist)

-Schedule: Mo 12:00-14:00 (Class starts on: 2024-04-15)
+Schedule: Mo 12:00-14:00, Mi 14:00-16:00 (Class starts on: 2025-10-13)

 Comments

-Current quantum computers are severly limited by noise, preventing them from running quantum algorithms that are large enough to explore the full power of quantum computing.
-Quantum error correction protects fragile quantum information from noise and is anticipated to enable future quantum computers to run large quantum circuits at low error rates.
+Current early quantum computers are severely limited by noise, preventing them from running quantum algorithms that are large enough to explore the full power of quantum computing. *Quantum error correction* protects fragile quantum information from noise and is anticipated to enable future quantum computers to run large quantum circuits at low error rates.

 With this course, you will assimilate the core concepts in quantum error correction and fault tolerance, familiarize yourself with the current major quantum error correcting codes for various types of quantum hardware, learn how to apply standard techniques to construct new codes with corresponding decoders, and understand how to reliably run a quantum computation on encoded states.

-Topics that we will cover include (tentative):
+Topics that we will cover include:

 - Fundamental principles of quantum error correction